 Founded by Billie Jean King in 1973 on the principle of equal opportunity, the WTA is the global leader in women’s professional sports.
 The WTA is one of the world’s most recognizable and high-profile sports leagues, consisting of more than 1650 players representing approximately 85 nations, all competing to earn WTA ranking points and prestigious tournament titles.
 The WTA Tour comprises of over 50 events and four Grand Slams, spanning six continents and nearly 30 countries and regions with a global audience of over 700 million.
-The Tour culminates with the WTA Finals, honoring the season’s top singles and doubles players based on the final standings of the Porsche Race to Shenzhen leaderboard.
+The Tour culminates with the WTA Finals, honoring the season’s top singles and doubles players based on the final standings.
 Further information on the WTA can be found at wtatennis.com.

 Billie Jean King and her group of eight other renegades were revolutionary by 1970s standards.
 A full two years ahead of the passage of Title IX in the United States, they envisioned a better future for women's tennis.